-Alternatively, applicants who have an NQF level 7 qualification with at least three years of work experience may apply as RPL (Recognition of Prior Learning) candidates.
+Alternatively, applicants with at least three years of work experience may apply as RPL (Recognition of Prior Learning) candidates.

 All applications are reviewed on a case-by-case basis.

 Applicants must have already demonstrated a desire for solving problems within themes such as education, health, finance and digital inclusion; or have a passion to pursue an area they have already researched substantially.